 Everyone has different health conditions that are part of their family history.
-If you have a relative diagnosed with multiple myeloma, you might wonder whether you’re at increased risk of getting it as well.
+If you have a relative diagnosed with multiple myeloma, a type of blood cancer, you might wonder whether you have a higher risk of getting it as well.

-Although scientists and doctors don’t yet have a full understanding of why some people develop multiple myeloma and others do not, research has started to paint the picture.
-Here’s what you need to know about your risks if someone in your family has been diagnosed with multiple myeloma.
+Although scientists and doctors don’t yet have a full understanding of why some people develop multiple myeloma and others don’t, recent studies are helping us understand its causes.
+Here's what you need to know if someone in your family has been diagnosed with multiple myeloma.

-Multiple myeloma is a type of cancer affecting the plasma cells in the body.
-Plasma cells are found in bone marrow and make up a key part of our immune system as a type of white blood cell.
+Multiple myeloma is a type of cancer that affects the plasma cells.
+Plasma cells are found in the bone marrow and make up a key part of our immune system as a type of healthy blood cells.

-Normally, these plasma cells help you fight off infection by making antibodies.
-However, genetic mutations can sometimes cause them to grow unchecked and become cancerous, intruding into nearby tissue.
+Normally, these plasma cells help you fight infection by making antibodies.
+However, genetic mutations can sometimes cause them to grow uncontrollably and become cancerous, affecting nearby tissue.
 The abnormal plasma cells (also called myeloma cells) can form tumors, which can push out the healthy bone marrow.
-Myeloma cells also produce abnormal antibodies (a type of protein called monoclonal proteins, or M proteins) that can accumulate and damage the kidneys and bones.
+As a result, the body produces fewer healthy white and red blood cells in the body, leading to problems like infection and anemia.
+Myeloma cells also produce abnormal antibodies (a type of protein called monoclonal proteins, or M proteins) that can build up and cause damage to the kidneys and bones.

-There is a wide variety of types and stages of multiple myeloma.
-Some simply require watchful monitoring.
+Multiple myeloma is treated depending on the type and stage of the disease.
+Some people may only require watchful monitoring.
 Others require more complicated treatment plans, such as:

-However, it’s difficult to tease out the differences between genetic factors and common environmental factors, such as those encountered by siblings who grew up in the same household.
+However, it’s hard to separate genetic factors from environmental ones, like those shared by siblings who grew up in the same household.
 As one MyMyelomaTeam member said, “It may not be hereditary, but it sure is familial.”

 Get updates directly to your inbox.